 A parent/carer of a child with a listed exclusion condition or a child who has been in contact with a listed exclusion condition must notify the school principal or principal carer as soon as possible.

-^{}These conditions must be notified by medical practitioners to the Chief Health Officer.
+These conditions must be notified by medical practitioners to the Chief Health Officer #These conditions must be notified by the school principal or principal carer to the Chief Health Officer.